Winthrop University: Student life

 The university has 6,073 students.
-Undergraduate students come from 42 states and 45 countries.
+Undergraduate students come from 42 U.S. states and 45 countries.
 There are 135 undergraduate international students enrolled.
 The majority of Winthrop's students are from South Carolina, with out-of-state and foreign students accounting for 13% of undergraduate enrollment.

 Of the student population, 5,014 are undergraduate students and 1,059 are graduate students.
-The student body is 29 percent male and 71 percent female.
-The student body is 28 percent African-American and 60 percent white, non-Hispanic.
+In 2012, the student body was 29 percent male and 71 percent female, and 28 percent African-American and 60 percent white, non-Hispanic.

 The university's average size of undergraduate lecture courses is 22 students.
 All freshman and second-year students are required to live on campus, unless they live at home with their parents or legal guardians.
 Ninety-one (91%) percent of freshman and forty-five (45%) percent of all undergraduate students live on-campus.

 Student culture

 Winthrop's DiGiorgio Student Union Program Board has been ranked the best Program Board in the nation three times for the quality and variety of programming, including both lecturers and entertainers.
 The trade publication Campus Activities Magazine has ranked the university as having the "Best Campus Program" in the nation in 1995, 2002, 2004, and 2013.
-Winthrop is the only university in the nation to be on the ballot every year since this award was inaugurated in 1995.

-In addition to completing the academic requirements of their chosen degree, full-time Winthrop undergraduates, in order to graduate, are required to attend three cultural events for every 20 semester hours.
+Winthrop is the only university in the nation to be on the ballot every year since this award was inaugurated in 1995.In addition to completing the academic requirements of their chosen degree, full-time Winthrop undergraduates, in order to graduate, are required to attend three cultural events for every 20 semester hours.
 The university maintains an extensive calendar of events that qualify as being "cultural events".

-Cultural events are typically on a wide variety of subjects, and have included in the past: